kwiky/Dispatcher/README.md

 # Dispatcher

-This project is a study case to learn Solidity, OpenZepellin, Hardhat and other ethereum developer stuff.
+This project is a study case to learn Solidity, OpenZeppelin, Hardhat and other ethereum developer stuff.

 ## Documentation